haariga/craft-gonzo/README.md

 !IMPORTANT NOTE!
 This plugin is currently under development and requires a special structure in your templates folder to be used.
 Please scroll to the Structure example to learn more.
+If you have any recommendations on how to improve it please create a ticket on GitHub.

+Thank you very much
+David & Martin

 *******************
 ```